hsongxa/dg-on-cuda/README.md

 # dg-on-cuda
-A CUDA implementation of the discontinuous galerkin method.
+A CUDA implementation of the Discontinuous Galerkin method.

 Code under construction...